Get the Recipe

 - Perfect grilled chicken should be presented as cooked—no cheating by cutting the chicken into parts.
 We're here as much for the great presentation as for the awesome flavor.

 - Summer is a time for spontaneity, so perfect grilled chicken on a hot summer evening should not take all night to prepare.
 No overnight brining, drying, salting, or any tricks like that.

 The problems with grilling whole chickens are similar to the problems with roasting whole chickens.
-Firstly, getting the entire oddly-shaped beast to cook evenly is a chore, particularly because breast meat shouldn't be cooked past 145 to 150°F if you want any moisture left in it, while leg meat needs to be cooked to 165°F or beyond (that is, if you don't like eating pink chicken).
-Secondly, getting fatty chicken skin to render both its fat and moisture so that it can crisp up properly—and more importantly stay crisp—requires a bit of acrobatics.
+First, getting the entire oddly shaped beast to cook evenly is a chore, particularly because breast meat shouldn't be cooked past 145 to 150°F (63 to 66°C) if you want any moisture left in it, while leg meat needs to be cooked to 165°F (74°C) or beyond (that is, if you don't like eating pink chicken).
+Second, getting fatty chicken skin to render both its fat and its moisture so that it can crisp up properly—and, more importantly, stay crisp—requires a bit of acrobatics.

-I've always been a chicken-griller (it's my mom's most requested meal), but the past couple weeks have been a little insane.
-In an effort to pinpoint exactly what factors make a difference, I've grilled a dozen Cornish hens, ten fryers, and six roasters, using methods ranging from a whole bird cooked over an indirect fire, to vertical grilling (beer can chicken-style), to make-shift rotisseries.
+I've always been a chicken griller (it's my mom's most requested meal), but the past couple weeks have been a little insane.
+In an effort to pinpoint exactly what factors make a difference, I've grilled a dozen Cornish hens, 10 fryers, and six roasters, using methods ranging from a whole bird cooked over an indirect fire to vertical grilling (beer can chicken–style) to makeshift rotisseries.
 Low heat, high heat, and everything in between.
 Here's what I've found.

 Best Prep Method: Butterflied

 I've extolled the virtues of butterflied chicken in the past for oven-cooking applications, and I'm happy to report that it is just as successful for cooking chicken on the grill.
 How does it work its magic?